 This type of work is meaningful and life-changing, for both our patients and our team.
 We aim to provide dental care to as many people as possible, and we’d love to have you on our team.

 In serving rural and underserved communities, there is greater opportunity for our dentists.
 Because there are fewer existing practices, there is less competition to see patients.
 This allows our dentists to work with a large volume of patients and quickly grow their skills.
 In addition to growing your skills, at CDP you’re paid on production, so it can mean more money!

 Texas is one of three states with the greatest shortage of dentists, according to the ADA Marketplace.
-Stated in the Health Professions Resource Center, in 2019 there were 4,097 people for each dentist in non-metropolitan areas.
+As stated in the Health Professions Resource Center, in 2019 there were 4,097 people for each dentist in non-metropolitan areas.
 In comparison, there were 1,983 people for each dentist in metropolitan areas.
-This is a nearly 70% difference after controlling for population differences, and shows a large need for dentists in non-metropolitan areas.
-Because of this difference, there is large demand for dentists, especially in these rural areas.
+This is a nearly 70% difference after controlling for population differences and shows a large need for dentists in non-metropolitan areas.
+Because of this difference, there is a large demand for dentists, especially in these rural areas.

 High Projected Job Growth

 As more and more people move to Texas, the need for dental care will grow with it.
 Between 2018 and 2028, jobs for dentists are projected to grow around 32%, according to ONET Online.
 This places Texas second for job growth among U.S. states.

 With such high growth rates, job security will be higher than in many other states.
 As dental careers in Texas continue to grow, CDP will grow along with it.
 And, as we continue to grow, you can grow with us, too!